-This article describes the dosages of Amaryl, as well as its strengths and how to take it.
+This article describes the dosage and administration of Amaryl.
 To learn more about Amaryl, see this in-depth article.

-Note: This chart highlights the basics of Amaryl’s dosage.
-Be sure to read on for more detail.
+The chart below highlights the basics of Amaryl’s dosage.
+Be sure to read on for more details.

 What is Amaryl’s form?